-Mark P. Blenden received his Juris Doctor degree with honors from Washburn Law School of Topeka, Kansas in 1973.
-After serving four years in the United States Air Force - Judge Advocate General Corp., he joined Houston's Lapin, Totz and Mayer law firm, becoming a partner and the senior litigator in the commercial collection section.
+Mark P. Blenden received his Juris Doctor degree with honors from Washburn Law School.
+After serving four years in the United States Air Force - Judge Advocate General Corp, he joined Houston's Lapin, Totz and Mayer, becoming a partner and the senior litigator in the commercial collection section.
 In 1987 he founded the Blenden Law Firm, now the Blenden Roth Law Firm, in Dallas.
 The firm's practice is primarily commercial collections, commercial litigation and judgment enforcement.

-Mr. Blenden is a frequent author and lecturer for seminars sponsored by the State Bar of Texas and University of Texas Law Foundation.
-Topics include service of process and default judgments, creditor's claims, trial techniques.
-He is a former chairman of the state bar's Advanced Creditor's Rights Course.
-Mr. Blenden was appointed by the Texas Supreme Court to the Task Force on Ancillary Proceedings.
-He also serves on the Texas Supreme Court's Process Server Review Board.
-The board's mission is to improve standards for service of process in Texas.
+Mr. Blenden is a frequent author and lecturer for seminars sponsored by the State Bar of Texas.
+He also lectured at numerous seminars sponsored by the University of Texas and University of Houston.
+Topics include service of process and default judgments, creditors' claims, trial techniques.
+He twice chaired the State Bar's annual Creditors' Rights Course.
+Mr. Blenden was appointed by the Texas Supreme Court to the Task Force on Ancillary Proceedings and more recently to the Rules Task Force for the Judicial Branch Certification Commission.
+In 2006, he began serving on the Texas Supreme Court's Process Server Review Board and was appointed Chairman of the Board in 2012.
+The Board's mission is to improve standards for service of process in Texas.